 These separate financial statements are prepared on a historical cost basis.
-These separate financial statements are presented in United States Dollars (USD), which is the functional and presentation currency of the Company.
+These separate financial statements are presented in United States Dollars (USD), which is the functional and presentation currency of the Company, except when otherwise indicated.

 These separate financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by International Accounting Standards Board ("IASB") and the applicable provisions of the Companies Law pursuant to the DIFC Law No. 5 of 2018.